skeezicsb/PERQemu/PERQemu/Readme-source.txt

 class (UI/SDL/InputDevices.cs).
 Input events are filtered and funneled to the appropriate emulated I/O device.

-Mappings from SDL2 to either the PERQ-1 or PERQ-2 keyboard codes are provided by the KeyboardMap class, in UI/SDL/KeyboardMap.cs.
-There are several fixed mappings for some special PERQ-specific keys that must be made configurable somehow, or a graphical keyboard provided so that a variety of host keyboards can be better accommodated -- including mappings for non-US/English locales.

-Caps-lock, num-lock and scroll-lock tracking hasn't been tested under SDL2;
-the use of the Alt key (Option on Mac) to simulate the "mouse off tablet" condition (for relative-mode mouse tracking) has been restored but has not been exhaustively tested [but seems to work just fine].
+The "raw" byte encodings of the PERQ-1 and PERQ-2 keyboards are now statically allocated in UI/SDL/KeyboardCodes.cs.
+Mappings from the host (SDL2 keycodes) to the appropriate PERQ keyboard (for the loaded configuration) are provided by the KeyboardMap class, in UI/SDL/KeyboardMap.cs.
+SDL2 seems to think every keyboard is a PC-101 type layout, so the default mapping in PERQemu is based on this assumption.
+(It's possible that SDL3 might offer more flexibility?)
+The mapping can now be made configurable on the fly, so that special PERQ keys can be assigned according to user preference -- but the details of how a custom key mapping will be defined, saved, and loaded have yet to be finalized.

 2.3.7  Scheduler